-- 5.1 The Local Pension Board have a responsibility to monitor activity of the Annual Report and Statement of Accounts and highlight any areas of concerns before the document is signed of as being correct. - 5.2 The risks associated with failing to effectively monitor and highlight relevant concerns have been captured in the Fund's risk register as detailed below.
+- 6.1 The Pension Fund Committee have a responsibility to monitor activity of the Annual Report and Statement of Accounts and approve the final version as an accurate document for publication at the end of each financial year. - 6.2 The risks associated with failing to effectively monitor and highlight relevant concerns have been captured in the Fund's risk register as detailed below.

-Risk register Risk mitigated Residual risk

-Governance The production of incorrect accounts, notices and Green

-(risk 3) publications.

-Governance Failure to provide adequate information to the Green

-(risk 18) Committee and Board

-Investment and Pension Fund accounts not accurately managed Green
+Risk register Risk mitigated Residual risk Governance (risk 3) The production of incorrect accounts, notices and publications.
+Green Governance (risk 18) Failure to provide adequate information to the Committee and Board Green Investment and Funding (risk 26) Pension Fund accounts not accurately managed Green

-Funding

-(risk 26)

-5.3 The full version of the Fund risk register can be found - http://pensions.northamptonshire.gov.uk/governance/key-documents/cambridgeshire/
+6.3 The full version of the Fund risk register can be found - http://pensions.northamptonshire.gov.uk/governance/key-documents/cambridgeshire/

-- 6.1 The Regulations determine that the accounts and other related documents have to be made available for public inspection.
-They have been available for public inspection between 1 June and 30 July 2018 inclusive.
-Officers were required to deal with any enquiries from the public during this period of time. - 6.2 The statutory date for publication of the final set of Accounts is the end of September, and in accordance with recognised practice, the Council considers its Statement of Accounts to be published from the date that a final certified copy is made available via the Council's website. - 6.3 Members of the Local Pension Board will be notified when the final version has been published on the website.
+7.1 The statutory date for publication of the final set of Accounts is the end of September, and in accordance with recognised practice, the Council considers its Statement of Accounts to be published from the date that a final certified copy is made available via the Council's website.
+It is possible that this date may be missed due to delays with the Local Authority final audit.

-7.1 There are no legal implications as a result of the recommendations set out in this paper.
+8.1 There are no legal implications as a result of the recommendations set out in this paper.

-8. Consultation with Key Advisors
+9. Consultation with Key Advisors

-8.1 The Pension Fund Accounts were produced utilising information and advice provided by Fund Managers, the Fund's Custodian Northern Trust and the Fund's Actuary, Hymans Robertson.
+9.1 The Pension Fund Accounts were produced using information and advice provided by Fund Managers, the Fund's Custodian Northern Trust, Fund Advisers Mercers and Mark Stevens, and the Fund's Actuary, Hymans Robertson.